Standards

 *Members of the team included Andrés Arias Astray, Samuel Benbow, Judit Castro Diez, Lorrie Gardella, Charles Garvin, Será Godfrey-Kaplan, Mark Macgowan, Barbara Muskat, Reineth Prinsloo, Mamadou Seck, Shirley Simon, Mark Smith, & Greg Tully.
 For questions about the development of the considerations, please contact Mark Macgowan.

-Standards for Social Work Practice with Groups is available in English, French, and Spanish
+Standards for Social Work Practice with Groups is available in English, French (virtual-French), and Spanish

 There have been many publications on the Standards, including a special issue of Social Work with Groups dedicated to the Standards.
 Click here for the references to the empirical research and articles on the Standards.
 For educators, teaching tools have been developed, which can be helpful.